Jarle Bernhoft: Solo

 Bernhoft released his first solo album Ceramik City Chronicles on 1 September 2008.
 In January 2010, he released a double live album called 1:Man 2:Band, where one half is a recording from his solo show at a jazz café in Oslo (Kampen Bistro), and the other half is a recording from his concerts in Rockefeller and Molde Jazz Festival with a full band.

 His second solo album, Solidarity Breaks, was released the next year in January 2011.
 It topped the VG-lista, the Norwegian Albums Chart, for a total of seven weeks (in July, August and September 2011).
 The album was credited to Bern/hoft rather than his full name.
 He was also credited as Bern/hoft in his 2014 follow-up album Islander that also topped the VG-lista chart in May 2014.

 In June 2014, Bernhoft appeared for the first time at the Glastonbury Festival and was featured by BBC One in a special performance of his song "Wind You Up".

 His album Islander was nominated for a Grammy Award for Best R&B Album for the 2015 Grammy Awards ceremony, held in February 2015.

 In popular culture

 In September 2011, Bernhoft appeared on The Ellen DeGeneres Show after producers of the show found his video on YouTube.
 While on the show he played his song "C'mon Talk".

 In July 2013 and again in June 2014, he was featured as a musical guest on Conan on TBS.

-From 2023 to 2024, Bernhoft served as a coach on The Voice Norway, and will return after a one-season hiatus in 2026.
+From 2023 to 2024, Bernhoft served as a coach on The Voice Norway, and returned after a one-season hiatus in 2026.